-Therefore, we give the Arran Napoleon Cognac Cask a RATING: EXCELLENT.
+Therefore, I give the Arran Napoleon Cognac Cask a RATING: EXCELLENT.

 This is a dram that will polarize people.
 For the lovers of Cognac this is a brilliant dram.
 Those who prefer the traditional style of whiskey may not rush to this particular expression.

-Personally, as a lover of Cognac, we find this an excellent dram.
+Personally, as a lover of Cognac, I find this an excellent dram.
 It’s different, it’s unique, it has personality and balances the oak sweetness wonderfully with the fruity Cognac notes.